Considering flat roof extensions? Here's how to ensure they are sound, stable and fit for purpose

 It's also essential to pay attention to the guttering.
 To ensure the rainwater is directed towards the gutters, the sides of the roof surface parallel to the direction of flow (i.e. not above the gutter) should have small raised upstands along their edges.
 Larger roofs sometimes incorporate internal outlets, but these are best avoided because there’s a high probability that neglect over time will lead to damp problems, even where they’re correctly fitted with leaf guards.

-There are often key mistakes made during the construction process that can lead to long term problems with roofs.
-Having a checklist to hand can help prevent future issues.
+As there are often key mistakes made during the construction process that can lead to long term problems with roofs, having a checklist to hand can help prevent future issues.
+When opting for flat roof extensions, make sure you've always remembered to take the following into account:

 1. Ensure there is sufficient slope to avoid rainwater collecting on the surface